atomisticnet/MLP-beginners-guide/README.md

 Strategies for the Construction of Neural-Network Based Machine-Learning Potentials (MLPs)

-This notebook is a companion to Miksch, Morawietz, Kaestner, Urban, Artrith, to be published (2021).
+This notebook is a companion to Miksch, Morawietz, Kaestner, Urban, and Artrith Machine Learning: Science and Technology, **(2021) DOI: https://doi.org/10.1088/2632-2153/abfd96**.

 Copyright (c) 2021 A. M. Miksch, T. Morawietz, J. Kaestner, A. Urban, and N. Artrith.<br/>
 Contact: Nong Artrith <nartrith@atomistic.net><br/>